No. 5 Ohio State wins 10th straight game, 71-47 over Minnesota

 BIG PICTURE

-Ohio State: After reaching the Elite Eight of the NCAA Tournament last season and adding the Duke transfer Taylor to their lineup, the Buckeyes have been zeroed in on taking that next step this spring to the Final Four — which happens to be held this time in their backyard in Cleveland.
+Ohio State: After reaching the Elite Eight of the NCAA Tournament last season and adding Duke transfer Taylor to the lineup, the Buckeyes have been zeroed in on taking that next step this spring to the Final Four — which happens to be in their backyard in Cleveland.

 Minnesota: The Gophers have lost 27 straight games to ranked teams, with the last win on Nov.
 17, 2019, against Arizona State.
 The last ranked Big Ten team the Gophers beat was Rutgers on Feb.
 3, 2019.